wilcovanesch/niche-articles/README.md

 # Niche articles and videos by passionate hobbyists

 This is a collection of deep dives into very specific topics, written or recorded by hobbyists or subject matter experts.
 The appeal is in the passionate, uniquely individual, finely detailed takes on niche subjects.
-This is in contrast to journalistic longreads.
-A perfect example is [Knots on Mars! (and a few thoughts on NASA's knots)](https://igkt.net/sm/index.php?topic=4028.0), about cable lacing on the Curiosity rover.
+This is in contrast to journalistic longreads (which are interesting in their own right).
+A perfect example is [Knots on Mars! (and a few thoughts on NASA's knots)](https://igkt.net/sm/index.php?topic=4028.0).
 Not all links collected here reach such heights, but many do and the rest are not far off.

 ## Art